-Under the auspices of the Utah State Historical Records Advisory Board (USHRAB), the Utah State Archives and the Division of State History will promote the establishment and enhancement of regional historical records repositories in Utah.
+Through the activities of the Utah State Historical Records Advisory Board (USHRAB), the Utah State Archives will promote the establishment and enhancement of regional historical records repositories in Utah.

 Utah operates many successful historical records repositories at its universities, historical societies, and archives.
 However, there are communities that have collections of historical materials that are not located in these repositories nor should they be.
 They belong in their historical and social context and should be available for research by the citizens.
 There is a need to establish regional repositories in the state of Utah to preserve, identify, and make accessible the rich resources of primary historical records that are at risk or unavailable to the public.